lagoproject/DMP/DMP.md

 (_Specify why and for what period a data embargo is needed_).

 LAGO Collaboration requires a waiting period similar to the established ones for other large experiments.
-Such a period should be set not only to properly exploit results by the Consortium before to their availability, but because measured raw data must be pre-processed by the Consortium to make them 'understandable’.
+Such a period should be set not only to properly exploit results by the Consortium before their availability, but because measured raw data must be pre-processed by the Consortium to make them 'understandable’.
 Simulations will be available too, but it would be valuable that the waiting period could be set by the user, as the data owner.
 The recommended embargo period is set as one year in general, but depends on the data type, specifically:

 | Data Type | embargo period |
 |-----------|--------|